-In the summer of 1964, Mr. Williams employed Edward H. Hammond, Jr., a student at the University of Georgia Law School, as his law clerk.
-Mr. Hammond was joined in 1966 by Joseph E. Moore, then attending the University of Maryland Law School, who was also hired as a law clerk and as a property surveyor.
+In the summer of 1964, Mr. Williams employed Edward H. Hammond, Jr., a student at the University of Georgia School of Law, as his law clerk.
+Mr. Hammond was joined in 1966 by Joseph E. Moore, then attending the University of Maryland School of Law, who was also hired as a law clerk and as a property surveyor.
 Mr. Hammond became Mr. Williams’ associate upon his discharge from the Army in 1969, and Mr. Moore also became an associate after completing his active duty service in the Army Reserve later in 1969.

-In July of 2002, Mr. Hammond left the firm to act as the full-time County Attorney for Worcester County after holding that position on a part-time basis since the 70’s, and the firm became known by its current name of Williams, Moore, Shockley & Harrison.
-Mr. Hammond’s departure is further evidence of the long commitment of the firm and its attorneys to public service, beginning with Mr. Williams’ installation as the City Solicitor for the Town of Ocean City from 1964 until 1976, a period of dramatic expansion, with the extension of the Town’s corporate limits from 33rd Street to the Delaware line, a distance of nearly five miles.
+In July of 2002, Mr. Hammond left the firm to act as the full-time County Attorney for Worcester County after holding that position on a part-time basis since the 70s, and the firm became known by its current name of Williams, Moore, Shockley & Harrison.